askari0102/Learning/Kubernetes/README.md

 Node autoscalers (cluster autoscaler, Karpenter) both add and **remove** nodes.
 Removal is where maintenance concerns appear:

 - **Consolidation** — Karpenter and the cluster autoscaler actively move workloads off underutilized nodes to remove them.
 This is a continuous, automated drain.
 It respects PDBs, which means a workload with a restrictive PDB will keep an otherwise-empty node alive indefinitely (and cost money).
 If nodes are not being consolidated as expected, check PDBs first.
-- **Spot interruption** — spot capacity is reclaimed with roughly a two-minute notice.
+- **Spot interruption** — spot capacity is reclaimed with roughly a two-minute notice on AWS, ~30s on GCP preemptible/spot and Azure Spot (plus Scheduled Events) — qualify per provider and run the interruption handler.
 Handling it requires the notice to be acted on: the **AWS Node Termination Handler**, or Karpenter's built-in handling, cordons and drains the node before it disappears.
 Without it, spot reclaims appear as pods vanishing, and anything without a controller is lost.
 - **Scale-to-zero risks** — a scale-down that removes the last node of a given type can strand pods that require that type (`nodeSelector` for a GPU, say).
 Autoscalers handle this, but a pod with a hard node affinity and no matching node pool will sit `Pending` while the autoscaler cannot help it.
 The event message says so explicitly.

 **Check the autoscaler's own logs when capacity behaves strangely.** "I scaled up but no nodes appeared" is answered there, not in the application: common reasons are an instance type unavailable in that zone, an account quota exhausted, or a pod whose resource requests no instance type can satisfy (a classic: a pod requesting 200 GB of memory in a cluster whose largest instance has 128 GB — it will never schedule, and no amount of autoscaling will fix it).